kenedii/Auto-Python-Agent-Creator/README.md

 # Auto-Python-Agent
-Functions to easily utilize LLM agents to create python programs
+Functions to easily utilize LLM agents to create python programs and reports.

 Instructions: